Keep or toss?: It was time to begin the evaluation that all old people must go through

 I still have some leftovers of my mother’s life, although she died 15 years ago.
 Books, files, knick-knacks and doodads.
 And some of my husband’s old books and files have yet to be dealt with, although he has also been gone from the house for 15 years, first to a nursing home, and three years ago to the end of his life.
 The three of us lived in this house together for about 20 years.
 I feel as though I have already made so many decisions about them and their “objects.”
 I have already weighed hundreds of items and decided stay or go.
 It seems never-ending, this sense of the past.
 Or other people’s pasts, as well as my own.
 For, of course, I too, have both files and material objects that must be looked at and decided upon.

 The basement now is a den of sorts, which previously held my husband’s office and my own.
 There, I sort through papers.
 Old tax files – his and hers – old manuscripts – his and hers.
-The detritus of their two lifetimes as writers.
+The detritus of our two lifetimes as writers.
 The manuscripts are (mostly) all on my computer anyway and have each been rejected at least once by a publisher.
 Ah, but must I shred them?
 I decided to remove the title pages, with their incriminating names, and just toss the remaining 500 or so pages (each!) into the blue recycled paper bag.
 There’s nothing incriminating there, only the marks of failed literary effort.

 At night, I watch old movies and shred files.
 Handling all that paper seems to be seriously dehydrating me; my skin is cracking.
 I moisturize and begin to take in liquids.
 Water is a big help.
 Also pinot grigio.
 Shredding and drinking, night after night.
 I have made some rules: I shred until the machine heats up and stops.
 Then I drink while it cools off.
 As soon as it’s cool, I shred again.
 The evenings are long and lonely and I’m sometimes a little the worse for wear by the time I surrender to fatigue or booziness.